 But what was vivid is they had a basketball gymnasium.
 And people who were returning from the camp all lived in the gym.
 So all you had is blankets I remember, separating the families until they could find a permanent home.
 That is really vivid.

 Do you remember anything when you came back to California and you started to go to school?

 Did I face any discriminatory experience?
 Not that I know of.
 If I did, I didn’t know what was going on.
 Elementary school, junior high, it was mixed, beautiful.
 High school, you start pulling away.
 I don’t know if your dad ever talked about it but in the cafeteria, you had your little Japantown.
 All the Japanese sitting at this particular corner and eat.
 All the African Americans and Mexicans, you know.
 The white students, they had a fraternity type of thing, clubs.
 Of course we were excluded and we knew that.
 So we pretty much stuck to ourselves.
 Except for the guys as far as sports is concerned.
 So they’d mix there, but socially not much.
-Now you go to dances, right, you rarely see, I don’t think I’ve ever seen, a Japanese dance with a white girl.
+Now you go to dances and you rarely see, I don’t think I’ve ever seen, a Japanese dance with a white girl.
 I don’t think I’ve ever.
-One, they would look at the girl, as, “Who is she?”
-And the Japanese would look at the guy, say, “Who does he think he is?”
+One, they would look at the girl: “Who is she?”
+And the Japanese would look at the guy and say, “Who does he think he is?”

 After an aside about memories of high school, we turn the conversation back to Fred Wada.